Shashank-Joshi98/E-Learning_Website/README.md

 ### Objectives achieved :
 - Teachers can add new Courses from Teachers Page
 - Students have to register themselves first then or (**use Default Login provied below **) after that they can add or remove courses
- -Students can subscribe Courses and also remove Courses they don't want
+- Students can subscribe Courses and also remove Courses they don't want
 - **Default Login is :**
     - > **user :  shank**
     - > **password:  1234**